 The two library types described above are the most popular approaches to analyse the full-length transcriptome of bulk material.
 Currently, the kit we use is suitable for total RNA inputs between 1 ug and 100 ng.
 The protocol also ensures the retention of directional information, meaning the end-specific adapters for priming the sequencing reactions enable the alignment of transcript RNA data to the originating DNA strand.

-For lower input material, typically less than 10 ng, we employ the popular SMARTer amplification technology.
-This technique is suitable down to a single cell.
+For lower input material, 1 ng and below, we employ an ultra low library preparation method that is suitable down to a single cell.

-Basically, the 3’ poly-A signal is used to prime a reverse transcription combined to a 5’-mediated template extension.
-A uniform amplification reaction uses these first strands to effectively increase the double stranded cDNA levels suitable for downstream library preparation.
-Using our current SMARTer inspired workflows these libraries do not retain stranded information.
+Basically, the 3’ poly-A signal is used to prime the first strand cDNA synthesis, which subsequently undergoes template switching prior to amplification to effectively increase the double stranded cDNA levels suitable for downstream library preparation.
+Using our current workflow these libraries do not retain stranded information.
 As with our standard poly-A approach the integrity of the purified transcripts is an important factor in generating quality sequencing data.
-For SMARTer libraries from bulk material (not single cell) we also recommend 25 million raw reads per sample.
+For ultra low input RNA libraries from bulk material (not single cell) we also recommend 25 million raw reads per sample.

 Our small RNA workflow begins with single stranded adapter ligation to the 3’ and 5’ ends using T4 RNA ligase, followed by 1st strand synthesis and then indexed amplification.